CyberSecurity Malaysia Information Security Management System Audit and Certification (CSM27001) Scheme

 A Certificate may be suspended by CyberSecurity Malaysia for a limited period in cases such as the following:

-- a certified client organisation ceases to supply the product, process or service or some part of it (which is the subject matter of the certification) for an extended period of time, exceeding two (2) months; or
+- if a Client ceases to supply the product, process or service or some part of it (which is the subject matter of the certification) for an extended period of time, exceeding two (2) months;

-- a certified client organisation is not allowing to conduct surveillance or re-certification audits in the required time frame.
+- if a Client does not allow CyberSecurity Malaysia to conduct surveillance or re-certification audits in the required time frame;

 CyberSecurity Malaysia will confirm in writing to the Client the suspension of a Certificate.
 At the same time, CyberSecurity Malaysia shall indicate under which conditions the suspension will be removed.
 At the end of the suspension period, an investigation will be carried out to determine whether the indicated conditions for reinstating the Certificate have been fulfilled.
 On fulfilment of these conditions the suspension shall be lifted and the Client notified of the Certificate reinstatement.
 If the conditions are not fulfilled the Certificate shall be withdrawn.